Habits that Harm Your Heels: Stop the Pain!

 Take a look at the image above.
 On the upper left side, you can see an image of a foot in a normal position, with the heel resting on the floor.

 Now, if you take a look at the right side of the image, you will see a heel that is slightly inclined, causing that person’s shoe to wear down on the inner part.
-This is a sign that the person has walking problems, and that they step in a way that, in the long term, could lead to more serious problems.
+This is a sign that the person has walking problems.
+If you walk that way, it could lead to more serious problems long term.